-In time it was discovered that William was engaging in a number of unorthodox activities.
+However in time it was discovered that William was engaging in a number of unorthodox activities.
 William claimed he had the power of prophesy and transfiguration, in particular claiming he had the power to appear as various biblical and Book of Mormon figures.
 He had also been "sealing" himself to women, an unauthorized ceremony unlike any plural marriage sanctioned by the Church.
-According to Nelson Whipple, president of the branch in Springville, Iowa, McCary would "seal" women by engaging in sexual intercourse with each three times in one day while his wife, Lucy, watched.
-17
+According to Springville, Iowa branch president, Nelson Whipple, McCary would seal a woman to himself by engaging in sexual intercourse with her three times in one day while his wife, Lucy, watched.
+16

 On April 25, 1847, Parley P. Pratt chastised the Saints in Winter Quarters for following "a new thing" led by a "black man who has got the blood of Ham in him which linege [sic] was cursed as regards the priesthood."
-Those studying the history of the long-term policy in the LDS Church denying Black men access to priesthood between 1852 and 1978 note this sermon as the first recorded connection between race and priesthood by one of the top leaders of the Church.
+Those studying the history of the long-term policy in the LDS Church denying black men access to priesthood between 1852 and 1978 note this sermon as the first recorded connection between race and priesthood by one of the top leaders of the Church.

-This experience involving marriage between a Black individual and White individual(s) did not go well.
-Lacking the reality of a familial bond between Joseph Smith and Jane Manning, the idea emerged that the blood of Ham, believed to be the father of Africans, 18 was a cursed lineage.
-Aside from the behavior of William McCary, many Christians believed "mixing the races" was a terrible idea.
-This is seen in the revulsion expressed by local Mormon leader, William Appleby, when he found that Black convert, Enoch Lewis, had married White convert, Mary Matilda Webster.19
+This experience involving marriage between a black individual and white individual(s) did not go well.
+Lacking the reality of a familial bond between Joseph Smith and Jane Manning, the idea emerged that the blood of Ham, believed to be the father of Africans,17 was a cursed lineage.
+Aside from the behavior of William McCary, there was a general belief that "mixing the races" was a terrible idea.
+This is seen in the revulsion expressed by local Mormon leader, William Appleby, when he found that black convert, Enoch Lewis, had married white convert, Mary Matilda Webster.
+18